-Filmmaker Deidre Fishel Explores Isolation of Dementia
+Filmmaker Deirdre Fishel Explores Isolation of Dementia

 Deirdre Fishel, a City College associate professor and prolific documentary filmmaker, visited a journalism class recently to discuss her upcoming film “Facing the Wind.”
 It premieres in Manhattan later this month.